department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/2023-04 Proactive CSP Migration conversation guide.md

    - [IF Login.gov or ID.me - ok I understand that's how you'd sign in.
 Today let's pretend that you're a veteran who uses the DSLogin option.
 Are you ok with that?]
    - Before we move on, when I select the sign in option we'll skip the part where we actually put in a username and password and we'll move right to the next page.
       - What would you expect to see just after the sign in page?
-   - Also I will warn you that I'll only leave the next page up breifly.
+   - Also I'll warn you that I'll only leave the next page up breifly.
 It can be jarring when I hide it, but it's a technique that helps us get your first impression.
 I want to remind you that we aren't testing you, but we can understand how well the page works by the first impression it leaves on you.
    - Ok, so if we're ready to go...
 [BRIEF PAUSE]
    - ...let's pretend that you're putting in your username and password for [DSLogin OR MHV].
    - [ADVANCE to modal]